Virtual Learning Exchanges

 Connecting with others through the Internet

-- Kindergarten students have used Skype and letter and book exchanges to learn about life in two English cities;
+- Kindergarteners Skype and do letter and book exchanges every spring with children in England to learn about life in England;

-- Third graders have blogged with students in Indonesia and Skyped with students in London;
+- Third graders blogged with students in Indonesia and Skyped with students in London;

-- Ninth graders have done a Q&A blog with TVS alumni who were Peace Corps Volunteers in Burkina Faso and Zambia;
+- Ninth graders did a Q&A blog with TVS alumni who were Peace Corps Volunteers in Burkina Faso and Zambia;

 - Upper School Spanish II students practiced their Spanish skills (written, spoken, and listening) with students in Spain online;